openeobs/openeobs/.github/CONTRIBUTING.md

 Open-eObs is an open source project and is open to contributions from the community via the creation of issues and pull requests.

+It's recommended before starting work on new functionality that you create an issue to communicate your need to the team as we may already have started working on this.

 There are a number of standards that the core development team hold themselves to that we ask any contributors to honour, these are explained in the pull request and issue templates.